Aging & Disability

 What Is MAP?

-Maryland Access Point (MAP) offices serve as a single point of entry for seniors and adults (18+) with disabilities, providing information on a wide variety of services.
+Maryland Access Point (MAP) offices serve as a single point of entry for older adults, people with disabilities, and caregivers.
+MAP provides information and referrals for financial, health, and support services.
+Counseling is also available.

-There are 20 local MAP sites throughout Maryland, offering long-term support services for individuals who need them and community resources.
+There are 20 local MAP sites throughout Maryland, offering long-term support services and community resources to individuals in need.
+By calling the MAP Help Line, you'll get connected to information, resources, and local support if needed.

 211 Maryland offers text message alert programs which provide region-specific resource information or provide disaster alerts.
 Text STOP to the same number to unsubscribe.
 Full SMS terms at https://211md.org/sms/ will also apply.